Pneuma: Aristotle

 All animals "possess an inborn spirit (pneuma sumphuton) and exercise their strength in virtue of it."
 (703a10).
-This inborn spirit is used to explain desire (orexis), which is classified as the "central origin (to meson), which moves by being itself moved."
-(703a56).
+This inborn spirit is used to explain desire (orexis), which is classified as the "cental origin (to meson), which moves by being itself moved."
+(703a5-6).
 Aristotle furthers this idea of being a "middle cause" by furnishing the metaphor of the movement of the elbow, as it relates to the immobility of the shoulder (703a13).
 The inborn pneuma is, likewise, tethered to the soul, or as he says here, tēn arche tēn psuchikēn, "the origin of the soul," the soul as the center of causality.
 This "spirit" is not the soul itself but a limb of the soul that helps it move.

 The inborn spirit causes movement in the body by expanding and contracting.
 Each of these implies not only a movement but also a change in the degree of power and strength of the animal. "when it contracts it is without force, and one and the same cause gives it force and enables it to thrust."
 (703a23).

 He also explained this in On Sleeping and Waking "In another place it has been laid down that sense-perception originates in the same part of an animal's body as movement does...In sanguineous animals this is the region about the heart; for all sanguineous animals possess a heart, and both movement and the dominant sense-perception originate there.
 As for movement, it is clear that breathing and in general the process of cooling takes its rise here, and that nature has supplied both breathing and the power of cooling by moisture with a view to the conservation of the heat in that part.
 We will discuss this later on.
 In bloodless animals and insects and creatures which do not respire, the naturally inherent breath is seen expanding and contraction in the part which corresponds to the heart in other animals."
 456a1–13.

 "Since it is impossible to make any movement, or do any action without strength, and the holding of the breath produces strength" 456a17.

 Pneuma also played an important role in respiration.
 Respiration is the process by which breathing helps to cool and moderate the inner vital heat (thermotēta psychikēs) held in the heart.

 "We have said before that life and the possession of heat depend upon some degree of heat; for digestion, by which animals assimilate their food, cannot take place apart from the soul and heat; for all food is rendered digestible by fire."
 474a25–27.

 Aristotle explains that if there is an excess of heat created in the heart the animal will "burn out" by excessively consuming the power sustaining its life (474b10–24).
 Its heat must be kindled (474b13) and in order to preserve (sōtērias) life, a cooling must take place (katapsyxis) (474b23).